Diffusion and superdiffusion from hydrodynamic projections: Extensive charges and lower bounds on diffusion and superdiffusion

 \section{Extensive charges and lower bounds on diffusion and superdiffusion}

 Extensive charges are sequences of observables which represent, in a more concrete fashion, the equivalence classes discussed in the previous section.
-They serve here two purposes: first to make the abstract hydrodynamic Hilbert spaces more concrete, and second to provide a way of bounding (from below) the physical quantities which they represent, in particular the Onsager matrix elements and superdiffusion exponents.
+They serve here two purposes: first to make the abstract hydrodynamic Hilbert spaces more concrete, and second to provide a way of bounding (from below) physical quantities of interest, in particular the Onsager matrix elements and superdiffusion exponents.